amanzi/amanzi/test_suites/verification/flow/saturated/transient/butler_pod_2d/amanzi_butler_pod_2d.rst

 Initial conditions: zero drawdown everywhere in the domain.

-Boundary conditions: zero drawdown on four boundaries.
+Boundary conditions: zero drawdown on four lateral boundaries.

 Results and Comparison